 Pressure washing is a fantastic way to bring your wood deck or fence back to life.
 As a bonus, it’s a project you can easily complete in a weekend.

 - A gas-powered pressure washer—you can use an electric power washer, but keep in mind that the job will take longer

 - A green-tipped nozzle for a 25-degree spray

-- Wood sealer of your choice
+- The wood sealer of your choice

 - Move the pressure washer’s wand in an even, up-and-down motion.

-- Don’t stop the spray in the middle of a board—wait until you’re at the top or bottom.
+- Don’t stop the spray in the middle of a board.
+Wait until you’re at the top or bottom.

 - Likewise, don’t start spraying in the middle of a board.

 - Use overlapping strokes to avoid visible lines.

 Once you’ve finished pressure washing, it’s time to seal the wood to protect it from the elements.
 But first, let the wood dry for at least a day.

 Cleaning Concrete With a Pressure Washer